Product has been added to the cart.

 The menu system could not be simpler because there is no menu system!
 The RAZ Memory Cell Phone has one screen that shows contacts in the form of pictures with names underneath.
 That’s it.
 The senior has no additional options.
 The pictures assist individuals with memory loss.
 The senior taps & holds the picture of the person they wish to call, and the call is initiated.

 By default, the screen accommodates up to six contacts (all six contacts appear on the same screen; no scrolling is required to reach a contact).
 But the number of contacts can be expanded to up to fifty.
-If this option is selected, the senior will need to scroll through the contacts until they see the picture of the person they wish to call.
+If this option is selected, the senior must scroll through the contacts until they see the picture of the person they wish to call.

-The single screen also has a button to call 911, or the RAZ Emergency Service (the Emergency Service is described below).
-The senior does not have to dial the digits 9-1-1.
+The single screen also has an optional button to call emergency services. if this option is activated, the senior does not have to dial the digits 9-1-1.
 They simply touch and hold the button.
 If activated, a pop-up appears that asks the senior if they wish to contact emergency services.
 If they tap yes, the emergency call is initiated.
 If they press no, the emergency call is canceled.

 To further simplify the phone, the volume button is disabled and is set to maximum so that seniors cannot inadvertently silence the phone.
 The screen does not lock or go to “sleep”.
 The power button can even be disabled if the senior has difficulty turning the phone back on.